 The medical certificate will not be available to collect straight away.

-Please do not visit the Bereavement Office if you have not been notified that you can come in to collect the medical certificate, this would be a wasted journey and we wouldn't want you to go away empty handed.
+Please do not visit the Bereavement Office in person if you have not been notified that you can come in to collect the medical certificate.
+This would be a wasted journey and we wouldn't want you to go away empty handed.
 You need to telephone Bereavement Services and answer the short series of questions detailed under the "What do I need to do first" heading; then once all of the paperwork has been completed by a doctor, we will contact you.
-Please be patient as this can sometimes take longer than you might be expecting.
-However if you would like an update on whereabouts the process is at, please feel free to contact Bereavement Services.
+We would really appreciate your patience, as the process can sometimes take longer than you might be expecting.
+However if you would like an update on whereabouts the process is at, please feel free to contact Bereavement Services at any point.

 A common misconception is that the hospitals' Bereavement Services team provide a counselling service.
-Staff can signpost you to various external organisations, who are able to help you deal with the emotional side of a bereavement.
+Staff can only signpost you to various external organisations who are able to help you deal with the emotional side of a bereavement.

 Royal Stoke University Hospital